 What Is The Difference Between EPUB VS Mobi?

 Considered by many experts as the most common of all the formats, .epub is widely supported across all platforms.
-Thus, most e-Reader devices and Apps like Apple’s iBooks, Barnes & Noble’s Nook, Adobe Digital Editions, Aldiko on Android among others (in total there are nearly 300) support .epub files.
-Amazon Kindle is an exception as it does not support .epub files.
+Thus, most eReader devices and apps like Apple’s iBooks, Barnes & Noble’s Nook, Adobe Digital Editions, Aldiko on Android among others (in total there are nearly 300) support .epub files.
+Amazon Kindle is an exception as it does not yet support .epub files.

-It is also cross-platform.
-E-Books in this format can have the .prc or .mobi extension.
-MOBI formats can take complex content, include advanced navigation controls, supports indexing and a high degree of compression.
-For instance, readers can add their own pages, freehand drawings, annotations, highlights, bookmarks, corrections, and notes if devices support it.
-It can also include a dictionary.
+MOBI is also cross-platform and eBooks in this format can have the .prc or .mobi extension.
+MOBI formats can handle complex content, include advanced navigation controls, support indexing and deal with a high degree of compression.
+For instance, readers can add their own pages, freehand drawings, annotations, highlights, bookmarks, corrections and notes if their devices support it.
+MOBI can also include a dictionary.